ssc-maire/AniMAIRE-public/README.md

 Note that while this function takes an alpha particle spectrum as an input, it actually interpolates the dose rates due to alpha particles to those of heavier ions too, so outputted dose rates due to an alpha particle spectrum are in fact the combined total of all ions heavier than protons.

-`anisotropicMAIRE` performs runs of the MAGNETOCOSMICS as part of dose rate calculations (using the [AsympDirsCalculator](https://github.com/ssc-maire/AsymptoticDirectionsCalculator) package), and these currently take up by far the majority of `anisotropicMAIRE` runtime - on the order of over half an hour on the developer's computer versus less than 6 minutes for the rest of the program.
-Therefore if the `cache_magnetocosmics_run` argument is set to `True`, which it is by default, `anisotropicMAIRE` will cache the results of MAGNETOCOSMICS simulations in the directory that `anisotropicMAIRE` is run from in the generated `cachedMagnetocosmicsRunData` and `cacheAsymptoticDirectionOutputs` directories.
+`AniMAIRE` performs runs of the MAGNETOCOSMICS as part of dose rate calculations (using the [AsympDirsCalculator](https://github.com/ssc-maire/AsymptoticDirectionsCalculator) package), and these currently take up by far the majority of `AniMAIRE` runtime - on the order of over half an hour on the developer's computer versus less than 6 minutes for the rest of the program.
+Therefore if the `cache_magnetocosmics_run` argument is set to `True`, which it is by default, `AniMAIRE` will cache the results of MAGNETOCOSMICS simulations in the directory that `AniMAIRE` is run from in the generated `cachedMagnetocosmicsRunData` and `cacheAsymptoticDirectionOutputs` directories.
 This significantly speeds up any tasks where users wish to investigate a constant `Kp_index` and `date_and_time`, but wish to vary the spectrum and pitch angle distribution and investigate how dose rates are impacted, as magnetocosmics runs are only performed once.

 ### Simple isotropic runs and plotting

 A basic run of the `run_from_spectra` function might look like this:

 ```
-from anisotropicMAIRE import anisotropicMAIRE
+from AniMAIRE import AniMAIRE
 import datetime as dt

-test_isotropic_dose_rates = anisotropicMAIRE.run_from_spectra(
+test_isotropic_dose_rates = AniMAIRE.run_from_spectra(
         proton_rigidity_spectrum=lambda x:2.56*(x**-3.41),
         Kp_index=3,
         date_and_time=dt.datetime(2006, 12, 13, 3, 0),